awsdocs/iam-user-guide/doc_source/id_credentials_mfa_lost-or-broken.md

 # What If an MFA Device Is Lost or Stops Working?<a name="id_credentials_mfa_lost-or-broken"></a>

-If your AWS account root user [multi\-factor authentication \(MFA\) device](id_credentials_mfa.md) is lost, damaged, or not working, you can sign in using alternative methods of authentication\.
-This means that if you can't sign in with your MFA device, you can sign in by verifying your identity using the email and phone that are registered with your account\.

 If your [virtual MFA device](id_credentials_mfa_enable_virtual.md) or [hardware MFA device](id_credentials_mfa_enable_physical.md) appears to be functioning properly, but you cannot use it to access your AWS resources, it might be out of synchronization with AWS\.
 For information about synchronizing a virtual MFA device or hardware MFA device, see [Resynchronizing Virtual and Hardware MFA Devices](id_credentials_mfa_sync.md)\.
 [U2F security keys](id_credentials_mfa_enable_u2f.md) do not go out of sync\.

-If the MFA device associated with an IAM user is lost or stops working, the user can't recover it\.
+If your AWS account root user [multi\-factor authentication \(MFA\) device](id_credentials_mfa.md) is lost, damaged, or not working, you can recover access to your account\.
 IAM users must contact an administrator to deactivate the device\.

+## Recovering a Root User MFA Device<a name="root-mfa-lost-or-broken"></a>

+If your AWS account root user [multi\-factor authentication \(MFA\) device](id_credentials_mfa.md) is lost, damaged, or not working, you can sign in using alternative methods of authentication\.
+This means that if you can't sign in with your MFA device, you can sign in by verifying your identity using the email and phone that are registered with your account\.

 Before you sign in as a root user using alternative factors of authentication, make sure that you have access to the email and phone number that are associated with your account\.
+If you no longer have access to the email or phone, you must contact [AWS Support](https://console.aws.amazon.com/support/home#/)\.
+They can disable your MFA device so that you can sign in and add a new one\.

 **To sign in using alternative factors of authentication as an AWS account root user**